Unseen University: The Dean

 The Dean of Pentacles — is a senior wizard, archetypally argumentative and lazy.
 He is generally found in his study reading a grimoire or more likely, in the great hall, eating.
 The Dean is particularly susceptible to occult or semi-magical occurrences, fads, or trends – most notably in Soul Music, where he slicks back his hair and takes to wearing a live fast die gnu leather jacket.
 However when the occasion arises, he can be among the more enthusiastic and competent of his peers; being a part-time Watch Special Constable – on the proviso that he not use magic in the course of his duties.

 He is very obese, earning the nickname, 'Two Chairs' from Mustrum, which sees him purchase a custom double-width chair.
 He and Archchancellor Ridcully have been friends since their first days at the university.
-The Dean becomes the first person to voluntarily resign from the university in memory; to become Archchancellor Henry of Brazeneck College of Pseudopolis.
+By the time of Unseen Academicals the Dean becomes the first person to voluntarily resign from the university in memory; to become Archchancellor Henry of Brazeneck College of Pseudopolis.
 Ridcully regards this as traitorous despite their long friendship.
 On the Dean's first return visit to UU, Ridcully cannot decide how to address him and eventually remembers his fore-name is Henry.
 By the end of the novel, Ridcully is comfortable enough with The Dean's presence to refer to him as 'Dean', which Henry ignores.